-Social and economic issues became a priority after the 2019 assessment showed that Volusia County residents were behind others in the state when looking at quality of life indicators.
+Social and economic issues became a priority after the 2019 assessment showed that Volusia County residents were behind others in the state when looking at the quality-of-life indicators.
 This included Volusia County residents having a lower median household income, a higher percentage of residents in poverty and a lower high school graduation rate than the state.
-There is also a lower per capita income and higher food insecurity rate than the state.
 It was also found that more than 30% of the households in the county spend over 30% of their income on housing.

-The Hospital partnered with two other AdventHealth Hospitals to have a specialized position available which provides support to patients who are eligible for disability income benefit programs and other services that help bridge economic gaps.
-In the first three months of the program, 11 patients were referred from the Hospital for support.
+The Hospital partnered with two other AdventHealth Hospitals to have a specialized position available that provides support to patients who are eligible for disability income benefit programs and other services that help bridge economic gaps.
+In the first three months of the program, 15 patients were referred from the Hospital for support.